ansible-collections/Datadog/README.md

-# Datadog Collection
+# Datadog Ansible Collection

-This repository contains the ``datadog.dd`` Ansible Collection.
-This collection only contains the Ansible Datadog Role at the moment.
-This role can be access through ``datadog.dd.agent`` allowing to install and configure the Datadog Agent and integrations.
-By default the agent v7 is installed.
+The Datadog Ansible collection, `datadog.dd`, is the official collection of Ansible-related Datadog content.
+At the moment, it only contains the [Ansible Datadog Role](https://github.com/DataDog/ansible-datadog/).
+This role can be accessed as `datadog.dd.agent`, allowing to install and configure the Datadog Agent and integrations.
+Agent version 7 is installed by default.

 ## Setup

 ### Requirements

 - Requires Ansible v2.10+.
-- Supports most Debian and RHEL-based Linux distributions, macOS, and Windows.
+- Supports most Debian, RHEL-based and SUSE-based Linux distributions, macOS, and Windows.
 - When using to manage Windows hosts, requires the `ansible.windows` collection to be installed:

   ```shell